 TUITION AND FEES

 The cost of Living Latin in Rome High School is $4500.
 This amount includes tuition, housing, meals, site visits, course materials, and transportation to and from Rome's Fiumicino airport.
 Airfare is not included.

 The Paideia Institute is able to offer a number of full and partial scholarships to students with financial need.
 Please visit our scholarships page to learn more.

 Online Option for 2021

 The Paideia Institute will also be running an online intensive summer Latin program for high school students.
 This is a separate program from the in-person program in Rome and follows a different curriculum.
-Details of the online summer program will be announced in March.
+Details of the online summer program can be found here.

 REQUEST AN APPLICATION

 "It wasn’t until the third day that it all just clicked.
 This elusive ‘it’ is hard to define, but I think it’s something like ‘the big picture.’
 It’s the reason why we were here in Rome and not back in New York.
 It happened when we were in a bath house at Ostia.
 After the now familiar translation session, we sang a song together.
 That was when it all dawned upon me.
 Here I was, singing a song in the very same chamber that must have once held its very own author some 1500 years ago.
 That moment was the start of everything.
 From then on, I was a part of it all, not an idle spectator.
 I was living in it, not just reading about it."